IX - – Asymmetry I

 I keyed up the CB mic.
 “What do you mean ‘getting worse’, Mom?”

-“His breathing stops sometimes for a few seconds, then starts again.
+“His breathing stop sometimes for a few seconds and then it starts again.
 Sometimes he coughs and it’s started getting bloody.”

 “Copy that,” Jim said.